synchthia/hexpi/README.md

-hexpi
+HexPi
 =====================================

 ## What's this?
-This is just IR sending showcase.
+This is GPIO frontend for IR Remote Controller etc.

 ## How to Build?
 > You should be install `pipenv`.